 - Supply chain security through signed images

-- Zero learning curve for Docker-native teams
+- Familiar workflow for Docker-native teams

 Best For: Container-native teams valuing ecosystem familiarity and operational consistency.